 “Agreement” shall mean a clearing services agreement entered into with a Clearing Participant, terms and conditions of which are provided for by the Clearing Rules.

+"EDI Agreement with Moscow Exchange" shall mean an electronic data interchange agreement entered into by the Clearing House or a Clearing Participant with Moscow Exchange.

 “EDI Agreement” shall mean an electronic data interchange agreement.

 “Clearing Law” shall mean Federal Law No. 7-FZ “On Clearing, Clearing Activities and a Central Counterparty” dated 7 February 2011.